Godzilla vs. Hedorah: Plot

-The microscopic alien life-form Hedorah feeds on Earth's pollution and grows into a poisonous, acid-secreting sea monster.
-After he sinks an oil tanker and attacks Dr. Toru Yano and his young son Ken Yano, scarring the doctor, Hedorah's toxic existence is revealed to the public.
-Ken Yano has visions of Godzilla fighting the world's pollution and insists Godzilla will come to humankind's aid against Hedorah.
+Hedorah, an individual of a species of amorphous extraterrestrial alien from the Horsehead Nebula, is transported to Earth by a comet.
+Upon arrival, it feeds on Earth's pollutants and grows into a poisonous sea monster with the ability to produce sulfuric acid.
+After it sinks an oil tanker and attacks Dr. Toru Yano and his young son Ken, scarring the doctor, Hedorah's toxic existence is revealed to the public.
+Ken has visions of Godzilla fighting the world's pollution and insists Godzilla will come to mankind's aid against Hedorah.

-Hedorah metamorphoses into an amphibious form, allowing him to move onto land to feed on additional sources of pollution.
-Hedorah, having emerged at a power station to consume pollutant gases from the smokestacks, is confronted by Godzilla.
-Hedorah is easily overpowered by Godzilla and retreats into the sea.
-During the fight, however, several pieces of his new body are flung nearby, which then crawl back into the sea to grow anew and allow the monster to become even more powerful.
-He returns shortly thereafter in a flying saucer-like shape, then assuming his strongest form of all, his "Perfect Form", which demonstrates some of the strongest powers he has access to yet.
+Hedorah metamorphoses into an amphibious form, allowing it to move onto land to feed on additional sources of pollution.
+As Hedorah makes its way to a power station to consume the smoke from its chimneys, it is confronted by Godzilla.
+Hedorah is easily overpowered by Godzilla and retreats into the ocean.
+However, during the fight, several pieces of Hedorah's body are flung off, which then crawl back into the sea to grow anew and allow Hedorah to become even more powerful.
+It returns shortly afterwards in its flying form, then assuming its full form, which demonstrates some of the strongest powers it has access to yet.